 Digital Twin Network

-SG13 started working on the concept of the digital twin network with the consent of the first Recommendation Y.3090 “Digital twin network - Requirements and architecture” at November – December 2021 SG13 meeting.
+SG13 started working on the concept of the digital twin network with the approval of the first Recommendation Y.3090 “Digital twin network - Requirements and architecture” in February 2022.
 Work on digital twin network will expand into the next study period.

 4.3 Report of lead study group activities, JCAs, regional groups and Focus Groups